 HALO’s Ukrainian staff have conducted mine clearance in the eastern regions of Kramatorsk and Mariupol since 2015.
 At the start of the Russian offensive in February 2022 we were embedded in communities and uniquely positioned to respond rapidly to the crisis, coordinating an emergency response, including the delivery of life-saving risk education.

 Since Russia's invasion we have built a new clearance operation, initially based near Kyiv, to respond to the urgent humanitarian need caused by mines, cluster bombs and other unexploded dangers.
-The expansion of our operations now encompasses the Kyiv, Chernihiv, Sumy, Kharkiv, Mykolaiv and Kherson regions.
-We also conduct survey operations in Donetsk Oblast and risk education to commmunities in Dnipro and Donetsk Oblasts.
+The expansion of our operations now encompasses mine-clearance, risk education and non-technical survey in Kyiv, Chernihiv, Sumy, Kharkiv, Kherson and Mykolaiv oblasts, risk education for communities in Dnipro and Odesa and non-technical survey in Donetsk oblast.

 Ukraine is one of the breadbaskets of the world, but the country’s agricultural land has been decimated by mines and explosives.
 There have been estimates that up to 2 million landmines may have been laid since February 2022.
 Making land safe is fundamental to save lives and support Ukraine’s long-term reconstruction and economic recovery.